Elevated Brownies Recipe | Download for FREE!

 How to Make a Weed Edible Using Cannabutter

 When learning how to make edibles for beginners, one of the most standard ways is to use cannabis-infused butter – also known as cannabutter.

-Since THC (the psychoactive compound in cannabis) is highly fat-soluble, butter is the perfect medium for THC to bind to.
+To turn cannabis flower into cannabutter, it must first be decarboxylated.
 Decarbing weed means heating it at a low temperature to turn THCA into activated THC.
 This is what gets you high when you smoke or vape weed.
-This process involves heating the ground cannabis at a low temperature, typically around 220-245°F (104-118°C), for about 30-45 minutes.
-Skipping this step will result in a non-psychoactive final product.
 Then, you simply mix it with the butter on low heat and strain.
 It’s a bit of a process, but totally worth having a cannabutter supply.

-The potency of the cannabutter could depend on the THC level of the weed you used or the temperatures during infusion.
+Use the first batch of weed edibles you make as a way to test the potency of your cannabutter.
+The potency of the cannabis butter could depend on the THC level of the weed you used or the temperatures during infusion.

 We recommend using ¼ of a teaspoon and seeing how it makes you feel.
-Remember, the effects of edibles could take approximately 30 to 90 minutes to kick in.
-Keep in mind that you can use regular butter alongside cannabutter to meet the butter requirements in a recipe.
+Remember, the effects of cannabis edibles could take approximately 30 to 90 minutes to kick in.

-How to Make Cannabutter
+How To Make Cannabutter

 • Grind or break up about an eighth of weed (keep the pieces large enough to be strained out)